thiennp/frontend-mastery-hub/levels/199/README.md

-# Level 199: Career Development & Growth
+# Level 199: Career Development

 ## Overview
-This level focuses on career development & growth and provides comprehensive learning materials, examples, and projects.
+This level focuses on career development and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of career development & growth
+- Understand the core concepts of career development
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns